diaa/apg-workshop/_entries/03-02 roles-permissions.md

 GRANT ROLE
 ```

-As user Graham try to DELETE all records from table answers.
+As user Graham try to DELETE all records from table answers:

 ```sh
 quiz=> set role to graham;